 In normal circumstances, weddings in College are only possible outside of term.
 During the vacations, it is possible to be married on any day of the week.
 It is advisable to book well in advance (ie. at least six months), especially if you would also like to hold the reception in College.

 What are the legalities?

 All weddings that take place in the College Chapel do so by special permission of the Archbishop of Canterbury.
 The obtaining of this permission, or Special Licence, circumvents the normal process of calling of marriage banns.
-The Chaplain will guide you through the process of applying for an Archbishop's Licence.
+The Pastoral Dean will guide you through the process of applying for an Archbishop's Licence.
 The process takes the following stages: